metametadata/carry/docs/user-guide.md

 Examples using the middleware:

-* [Friend List](/examples/#friend-list) - in this application token is synced with current search query.
+* [Friend List](/examples/#friend-list) - in this application a token is synced with a search query.
 * [TodoMVC](/examples/#todomvc) - here [Silk](https://github.com/DomKM/silk) routing library is added to parse and build tokens.

 An example of applying the middleware: